insightvigil/typographix-gallery/README.md

-# Typographix blog v1 🚀
+# Typographix Gallery v1 🚀

 This is gallery page, developed with HTML and CSS.